The Most Reliable Chevy Camaro Models to Consider Will Keep You Driving in Style

 So, 2020 hasn’t been a great year for the Chevy Camaro.
 Consumer Reports gave this year’s model the lowest possible reliability score for reasons such as poor visibility and lack of comfort.
 If you want to skip the 2020 model it’s totally understandable.
-You can always buy used of course but you might also want to avoid the 2017 and 2018 models too.
-To help with your search, we have gathered a shortlist of the best Chevy Camaro models to buy used based on overall reliability.
+Of course, you can always buy used but you might also want to avoid the 2017 and 2018 models.
+To help with your search, we have gathered a shortlist of the most reliable Chevy Camaro models to buy used based on overall reliability.

-To be honest, most of the drawbacks of the Chevy Camaro are the same every year.
+To be honest, most of the complaints about the Chevy Camaro are the same every year.
 We are talking mainly about poor visibility and cheap-feeling interior materials.
 That’s the case with the 2013 Camaro but it makes up for that in performance.
-The 2013 Camaro comes with a 3.6-liter V6 engine that makes a 323-horsepower.
-You also have a choice between two V8 engines with one producing a remarkable 580 hp.
+The 2013 Camaro packs a 323-horsepower 3.6-liter V6 engine as standard equipment.
+You also have a choice between two V8 engines, with one producing a tire-shredding 580 hp.

-Each engine comes with a six-speed manual transmission but an automatic is an option too.
+The Camaro packs a six-speed manual transmission as standard kit, but an automatic is an option for fans who want to cruise instead of row.
 If you are looking to make more performance upgrades, you can add on items such as Brembo brakes or a sportier suspension.

 You also have the choice between the standard six-speed manual transmission or the available six-speed automatic.
 The fuel economy for this model is technically low but about average for its class.